Carthage: History and Attractions to Discover

 Economy of Carthage

-The economy of Carthage was dominated by maritime trade, thanks to its strategic position in the Mediterranean.
-The city controlled trade routes and exchanged luxury goods such as ceramics, spices, and fabrics with the rest of the ancient world.
-Agriculture was also developed, with the cultivation of cereals, olives, and vines.
+Carthage’s economy was dominated by maritime trade, thanks to its strategic position in the Mediterranean.
+The city controlled trade routes and exchanged luxury goods such as ceramics, spices, and textiles with the rest of the ancient world.
+Agriculture was also developed, with the cultivation of grains, olives, and vines.
+The city also had a solid manufacturing industry, known for producing high-quality ceramics and fabrics.
+Its artisan crafts flourished, with workshops creating jewelry and luxury goods for an elite market.
+Its economy, based on navigation and trade, is one of the reasons why the city became a magnet for different cultures and peoples of the Mediterranean.

 Culture and Religion